Additional Funding Opportunity for COVID-Impacted Health Care Providers

 - For individuals, reported on Form 1040 (or other tax forms) gross receipts or sales from providing patient care

-Please note: Receipt of funds from SBA and FEMA for coronavirus recovery or of Medicaid HCBS retainer payments does not preclude a healthcare provider from being eligible.
+Please note: Receipt of funds from SBA and FEMA for coronavirus recovery or of Medicaid HCBS retainer payments does not preclude a COVID impacted Healthcare Providers from being eligible.

 For detailed information on eligibility for Phase 2 General Distribution, read the Eligibility FAQs.
 Providers that are not eligible for the Phase 2 General Distribution may be eligible for future distributions.

 Depending on TIN validation, disbursements generally take 5-7 weeks.

 All providers who register before the deadline will be considered.

 If the TIN is recognized, begin with Step 4.
 Recognized TINS are verified on a state-provided 3rd party list.